We are delighted to announce the ten winners of Climate Action: School Video Competition now!

 Today’s teachers are empowering the next generation of climate leaders to change the world.
 There’s never been a more important time for young people to engage in climate action and we want to help you get their voices heard in classrooms around the globe.

-To mark the United Nations climate conference COP26, we are asking you and your students to join the global conversation.
-We’re looking for short films about the great climate change work taking place in your schools and communities.
+To mark the United Nations climate conference COP26, in September 2021 we asked you and your students to join the global conversation.
+We called for short video submissions from your school about the great climate change work taking place at schools and communities.
+This competition is brought to you by the British Council in collaboration with Ready to Run from Digital Learning Associates (DLA) and IATEFL Global Issues special interest group (GISIG).

 Inspire students around the world